 Public Works is staffed by:

-- and 4 full-time Public Works Operators and one part-time Public Works Maintenance Worker
+- 4 full-time Public Works Streets & Parks Operators

 The Public Works Department is not responsible for repair or maintenance of water service lines.
 The Nederland Municipal Code indicates that such repair and maintenance is the owner’s responsibility: